CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/04-ACCESS-WORKSPACE-USING-BROWSER.md

    ![ws name.](media/89.png)

-6. The Word application will launch and will look similar to the screenshot below.
+6. The Word application will launch and look similar to the screenshot below.

    ![ws name.](media/130.png)

-7. Now close this Word application session.
+7. Close the *Sign in* page of Word application by clicking on the close button.

    ![ws name.](media/w11.png)

 ## **Task 2: Access the published Desktop**

-1. Now on the top-left side, click on **All Resources**.
+1. On the top-left side of Remote Desktop Web Client, click on **All Resources**.

    ![ws name.](media/w12.png)